jrmpro/anr-trust.github.io/docs/dissemination/deliverables.md

 # Deliverables

-Find below the deliverables released so far by the PATTERN consortium.
+Find below the deliverables released so far by the TRUST consortium.
 In case you need access to deliverables classified as internal please get in touch.